mariusmu/dhis2-message-app/Readme.md

 We use branching to split the different apps
 * Master (info)
 * message-app: The message (file upload) app
-* sharing-app: The social sharing app
+* social: The social sharing app
 * shared: the basic setup

 # We have also created